 This doesn’t apply to tire width though.
 Installing wider tires has to do with choosing wider rims with the right amount of backspacing and offset.

-Reading Tire Sizes
+Reading Tire Specifications

 When reading tire sizes, there are four main things you should look at.
 With Tacomas, the first part is easy.